dhutapratama/docs/eloquent-serialization.md

     return (string) User::find(1);

 Since models and collections are converted to JSON when cast to a string, you can return Eloquent objects directly from your application's routes or controllers.
-Laravel will automatically serialize your Eloquent models and collections to JSON when they are returned from routes or controllers:
+Lets will automatically serialize your Eloquent models and collections to JSON when they are returned from routes or controllers:

     Route::get('users', function () {
         return User::all();